UniFi Dream Router 7 Review: 10G Performance in a Compact Package

 - Form Factor: Compact desktop (4.3" diameter x 7.3" tall)

 What sets the Dream Router 7 apart from both the original Dream Router and consumer WiFi 7 routers is the combination of 10G SFP+ connectivity and substantial IDS/IPS throughput.
-This isn't a compromise device—it's a genuinely capable gateway that happens to fit on a desk instead of requiring rack space.
+Unlike its predecessor, this device offers genuinely capable gateway performance in a desktop form factor.

 Real-World Installation: Small Branch Office

-We installed the Dream Router 7 connected to their 500 Mbps AT&T fiber line via the 2.5 GbE WAN port.
-The installation took about two hours, including configuration and testing.
-We also added a small UniFi switch to provide additional wired connections for IP phones and printers.
+We installed the Dream Router 7 on their 500 Mbps AT&T fiber line via the 2.5 GbE WAN port, configured VLANs for staff and guest traffic, and added a small UniFi switch for IP phones and printers.
+Total installation time: about two hours including testing.

 Coverage Performance